Trump Wants Tax Break on Car Loan Interest

 “If you vote for Trump, you will see a mass exodus of manufacturing jobs from Mexico to Michigan, from Shanghai to Sterling Heights.
 And from Beijing to right here in beautiful Detroit,” the former president said.
 “This is very personal for me.”

-The car loan plan is in addition to his 15 percent corporate tax rate for companies that make their products in the U.S. and his 100 percent research and development tax write-off plan for a startup’s first year of operations.
+The car loan plan is in addition to his 15 percent corporate tax rate for companies that make their products in the United States and his 100 percent research and development tax write-off plan for a startup’s first year of operations.
 He also immediately promised to axe the federal government’s electric vehicle mandate.

 “I intend for the triumph of the American auto industry to be among my greatest legacies,” Trump said.